by Jordan Smith and Micah Lee, The Intercept

-Townsend continued, “How else can the project proponent know that the proposed site is the right location, that ...
+Townsend continued, “How else can the project proponent know that the proposed site is the right location, that the proposed building is ...

 The state of Illinois owes more than $34 million in operational costs for prisons statewide, including $1.2 million owed to the city of Chester for unpaid power, water and sewer bills at the Menard Correctional Center.
 A short-term budget deal was signed by Governor Bruce Rauner on June 30, 2016 that will free up $321 million in state funding for the Department of Corrections’ operational budget, and a spokesman for state Comptroller Leslie Munger acknowledged that checks would soon be issued for the outstanding bills.